atiliaa2343/homework2/README.md

 - Make sure you have a C++ compile installed

 # Compilation
-To compile the program, use the following command in the terminal g++ -o homework2 homework2,cpp
+To compile the program, use the following command in the terminal: g++ -o homework2 homework2,cpp

-Once compiled, you can run the program
+Once compiled, you can run the program using the following command:
 ./homework2